ephekt/Budget-Publishing/README.md

                future version

-* sumcol: Specifies whether the last column should be a sum of all other columns.
+* sumCol: Specifies whether the last column should be a sum of all other columns.
-    * sumcoltitle: Self explanatory.
+    * sumColTitle: Self explanatory.
 Total by default

 * columns: Much like rows, this allows manual specification of